RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 ## Cheats

+> **Note** As RetroPie 4.2 it is no longer necessary to manually add `cheat.dat` to your installation as it is automatically included by RetroPie-Setup.

 lr-mame2003 supports the MAME cheat engine, allowing you to use the 'TAB' menu to enable various in-game cheats.
 To active these, there is a supplementary file that you need to transfer to your Pi, called `cheat.dat`.
 This file can be downloaded from https://github.com/libretro/mame2003-libretro/tree/master/metadata.
 Place `cheat.dat` in:
 ```
 /home/pi/RetroPie/BIOS/mame2003/